The Common Framework is a set of translation principles that undergird every project Seed Company partners with.

 1. Ownership

-The local, incarnational expression of the Church owns the vision and responsibility for Bible translation work.
+We believe in a free exchange of knowledge and skills, helping local partners build capacity so that Scripture impact is ongoing and sustainable.
 Local ownership paves the way for God’s Word to truly make its home among each people group.

 So the Word became human and made his home among us.
 He was full of unfailing love and faithfulness.
 And we have seen his glory, the glory of the Father’s one and only Son.